mishgod/Cub-3D/README.md

 Here my own library - [libft](https://github.com/mishgod/libft) was used.

-Compilation was with flags: `gcc -Wall -Wextra -Werror`.
+Compilation was with flags: `gcc -Wall -Wextra -Werror -L. -lcub -Lmlx -lmlx -Llib -lft -framework OpenGL -framework AppKit`.

 Project has written in accordance with the Norminette.